neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The [Transfer](https://mooseframework.inl.gov/syntax/Transfers/index.html)
  system in MOOSE is used to communicate auxiliary variables across applications;
-a boundary heat flux will be computed by MOOSE and applied as a boundary condition in nekRS.
+a boundary heat flux will be computed by MOOSE and applied as a boundary condition in NekRS.
-In the opposite direction, nekRS will compute a surface temperature that will be applied as a boundary condition in MOOSE.
+In the opposite direction, NekRS will compute a surface temperature that will be applied as a boundary condition in MOOSE.
 Therefore, both the flux (`flux`) and surface temperature (`nek_temp`) are declared as auxiliary variables.
-The solid app will *compute* `flux`, while `nek_temp` will simply *receive* a solution from the nekRS sub-application.
+The solid app will *compute* `flux`, while `nek_temp` will simply *receive* a solution from the NekRS sub-application.
 The flux is computed as a constant monomial field (a single value per element) due to the manner in which material properties are accessible in auxiliary kernels in MOOSE.
+However, no such restriction exists for receiving the temperature from NekRS, so we define `nek_temp` as the default first-order Lagrange basis.

 !listing /tutorials/fhr_reflector/conduction/solid.i
   start=AuxVariables